Finleap/engineering.finleap.com/content/posts/2020-03-19-api-gateways.md

 #### The Good

-- More a Framework kind of thing
+- More a Framework kind of thing, designed to build your own custom gateway
-- Made by early GraphQL Adopters
+- Made by early GraphQL adopters

 #### The Bad